 Sorry, you must log in to save an item.

 When your under-eye bags are looking not so swell, that last thing you likely want to hear is that you can’t permanently get rid of under-eye bags.
 While it’s true that maintaining a good skin care routine can help prevent unwanted bags, there’s some under eye puffiness that even the most flawless skin care routine can’t ward off or turn back the clock on.
-While that is certainly a bummer, we have some good news—you can always rely on makeup to help conceal under-eye bags with makeup—and it’s actually pretty easy to do.
+While that is certainly a bummer, we have some good news—you can always rely on makeup to help conceal under-eye bags—and it’s actually pretty easy to do.
 Wondering how to conceal under-eye bags?
 We know you are!
 Follow our five steps below to learn how to conceal under eye bags with your makeup look—because no one has to know you’re carrying any excess baggage.
 Plus, we’re sharing a few science-backed ways to help reduce the appearance of under-eye bags.
 Good riddance!